spex-xray/spex-help/source/models/reds.rst

 However, it is necessary to distinguish two different cases:

-case 1 (flag=0): the redshift component can be used to calculate the effects of the cosmological redshift.
+Case 1 (flag=0): the redshift component can be used to calculate the effects of the cosmological redshift.
 The cosmological redshift has the effect of the energy shift and the time dilatation as outlined above.
 Therefore, the above procedure is essentially correct and this is what